-The NSW Public Health Officer Training Program is a 3-year workplace based training program offering a supervised learning experience for people committed to a career in public health.
+The NSW Public Health Officer Training Program is a three year workplace based training program offering a supervised learning experience for people committed to a career in public health.

-Public Health Officer Trainees are given the opportunity to work across a range of workplace settings in population health.
-Learning is guided by a competency framework and the strategic and operational priorities of the NSW Health system.
-All training streams have a strong focus on the development of population health management and leadership skills.
+Trainee Public Health Officers are given the opportunity to work across a range of workplace settings in population health.
+Learning is guided by a competency framework and the strategic and operational priorities of the NSW health system.

 To improve the health of the people of NSW, by contributing to the current and emerging needs of public health practice within NSW and Australia, through service based scholarship, collaborative relationships, and evidence-based practice.